hakobyansiras/tumorcomparer/_reports/2021-06-20-gsoc-week-two.md

 author: Siras Hakobyan
 ---

-## Coding Phase

-After github automated checks were established, we were working on package errors and warnings.
+After GitHub automated checks were established, we were working on package errors and warnings.
-I detected conflicting file namings in some scripts and managed to fix them.
-With the help of the mentor we also cleared 4 warnings and finally got succesiful testing mark from github.
+I detected conflicting file names in some scripts and managed to fix them.
+With the help of the mentor, we also cleared 4 warnings and finally got a successful testing mark from Github.

 ## Work Progress